-Do you want to learn how to write a check?
+Do you want to learn how to write a check to someone?
 Wondering how do you properly write a check?
 Want to learn how to fill out a check for specific dollar amounts?
 Have you ever written a check?

 While some of you may be thinking that you’ll never need to write a check, or wondering why someone like me would ever write a check, it does happen!

 In fact, if you are choosing to read this article, then I’m guessing you may need to write a check and have questions about how to write a personal check.

 I remember learning how to write a check for the first time, and it used to be taught in school.

 But not everyone is taught to write checks these days, and some people have never needed to write one.

 And, even though most people have switched over to using debit cards or are using apps that make it easy to transfer money, it’s still important to know how to write a check.

 There are actually many situations when a check is the preferred or only way to pay.